mui/material-ui/docs/src/pages/system/properties/properties.md

 4. The <b>CSS property</b> column describes which CSS property will be generated when this system property is used.
 5. And lastly, the <b>Theme key</b> column tells you how this property is wired with the theme - with this property, whatever value you may use will be used as input to the `theme.spacing` helper.

-Let's take a look on one example:
+Let's take a look at one example:

 ```jsx
 <Box sx={{ mb: 3 }} />